diagrams/diagrams-doc/doc/manual.rst

 ways.
 For example, when creating a regular polygon, one can customize the number of sides, the radius, the orientation, and so on.
-However, to have a single function that takes all of these options as separate arguments is a real pain: it's hard to remember what the arguments are and what order they should go in, and often one wants to use default values for many of the options and only override a few.
+However, to have a single function that takes all of these options as separate arguments would be a real pain: it's hard to remember what the arguments are and what order they should go in, and often one wants to use default values for many of the options and only override a few.
 Some languages (such as Python) support *optional, named* function